-Starting a tax business is relatively easy, making it very appealing to entrepreneurs and those looking to make big bucks quickly.
+Starting a tax preparation business in Michigan is relatively easy, which makes it very appealing to entrepreneurs and those looking to make big bucks quickly.
 And given the minimal barriers to entry, a lot of people seem to be wanting in.
 A primary concern, however, that many may have is how to set up their practice.
-This begs the question: is a virtual tax office better or a storefront?
+This begs the question: To start a tax preparation business, should it be a virtual tax office or a storefront?
 We’re here to help you answer just that!

 Virtual Tax Office Advantages